The Self-Guided Highlights Trip

 The Self Guided Trip – Cape to Cape Track

-- Discover dramatic granite outcrops and pristine ocean sea-scapes
+- Dramatic granite outcrops and pristine ocean sea-scapes

-- Be wowed by an astounding variety of flora including seasonal spider-orchids
+- Astounding variety of flora including seasonal spider-orchids

 - Stay in charming villages